 Generally, houses have tank water heaters which are otherwise known as water heaters with storage.
 As the name suggests, these water heaters come with a tank that can hold 20 to 120 gallons of water with gas burners or heating elements.
 At the top, the tank water heaters have hot water and at the bottom, these water heaters have incoming cold water.
 This feature is given so that you get hot water consistently.

 Tank water heaters tend to lose the heat via the walls of the tank.
 The tank comes with insulation, however, the temperature difference across this wall with insulation is huge.
 Thus, even with the large insulation, the heater tends to lose heat considerably.

 What is Tankless Water Heater?

-When it comes to tankless water heaters then there is no considerable heat loss because in it the water is heated when there is a requirement of hot water.
+Go to check tankless water heater,when it comes to tankless water heaters then there is no considerable heat loss because in it the water is heated when there is a requirement of hot water.
 In a tankless water heater, there is no water filled in it for standby.
 The system in the heater comes in two types whole house heaters and point of use heaters.
 Point of use heaters is put in one particular faucet and it supplies hot water to just one fixture.

 Tankless water heaters energy saving and supply hot water constantly.

 In standby, the water tends to lose its heat and to address this issue, tankless water heaters come into play.
 These types of heaters are generally installed in the place where you need the water heater like in the bathroom.
 One of the great features of a tankless water heater is that you will consistently have hot water and you will not run out of it considering that there is enough water heater to satisfy the demand of hot water.
 Additionally, they don’t have the loss of standby hot water.
 This is because no hot water is there to store in the tank thus no loss of heat is there when the heater isn’t running.